 - In a medium to large bowl, mash the bananas.
 Add the two eggs and beat well.
 Next mix in the two sugars, combining well.

-- Add the flour, salt and baking powder and stir several times, allowing the flour mixture to start to mix in.
+- Add the flour, salt and baking soda and stir several times, allowing the flour mixture to start to mix in.
 Then add the oat, peanut butter and milk mix, which should be quite thick now.
 Stir just until everything is incorporated.

 - Pour the batter into the prepared pan and bake for about one hour, until the top is lightly golden and a tester comes out with a few moist crumbs.